MakeSchool-Tutorials/Tip-Calculator-Swift4/P5-Tip-Calculator-Logic/content.md

 At this point, we've finished building our tip calculator's UI.
 However, if we launch our app and try to use it, nothing happens.
 Hmm... not particularly useful.

-To prevent the angry pitchfork mob, we'll make our tip calculator work by writing code that:
+To prevent one star reviews, let's make our tip calculator work by writing code that:

 1. takes the user's input
 1. calculates the correct outputs